-My tongue and its power; in the midst of turmoil I forget.
-In the midst of anger I forget.
+My tongue and its power; in the midst of turmoil I sometimes forget.
+In the midst of anger I sometimes forget.
 In the midst of guilt, shame and hardship...
-I forget that God will back everything I say, good or bad.
+I sometimes forget that I can turn a tide with the words I speak.
 How do I know this?
 One way is that I pay attention to my experience and the experience of other Christians.
 Another is that The manual to life tells me.

 Who is this for?